DN6/diffusers-video-experiments/README.md

 ### Varying the denoising strength

-The hybrid video script uses the same type of denoising strength schedule format found in Deforum.
-This allows you to vary the strength of the denoising process over time.
+The hybrid video script uses the same type of schedule format found in Deforum.
+This allows you to vary the strength and guidance scale of the denoising process over time.
 You can set the denoising strength schedule using the `--strength` argument.

 For example the following command will set the denoising strength to 0.75 at frame 0 and then drop it down to 0.5 from frame 1 onwards.